 Knowledge of pathological similarities between stroke and AD may facilitate the diagnosis and treatment of dementia in stroke.
-Both are present with inflammation-induced cerebral atrophy and secondary neuronal cell death, consequently exacerbating cognitive impairments and physiological damage.33-41,64,84 Additionally, the role of microglia in both stroke and AD may hint at overlapping pathological mechanisms.
-The risk of stroke-induced dementia may be determined by the presence of prior ischemic injury, vascular comorbidities, WML's, and genetic predisposition.
+Both are present with inflammationinduced cerebral atrophy and secondary neuronal cell death, consequently exacerbating cognitive impairments and physiological damage^{33-41, 65, 85}.
+Additionally, the role of microglia in both stroke and AD may hint at overlapping pathological mechanisms^{40, 41, 86}.
+The risk of stroke-induced dementia may be determined by the presence of prior ischemic injury, vascular comorbidities, WML's, and genetic predisposition28.
 Therefore, a deeper understanding of the underlying mechanisms behind AD will allow for more effective treatment.
 An approach targeting the gut microbiome for diagnosis and treatment of stroke-induced dementia shows therapeutic promise.
-Like AD, stroke can spur gut leakiness and dysbiosis, diminishing beneficial microbes and elevating opportunistic bacteria in the gut.
-In addition, white matter injury, associated with stroke and AD cognitive decline, can be linked to gut dysbiosis with a reduction of gut-microbial diversity.
-Furthermore, altering the gut microbiome may be therapeutic against stroke and AD cognitive impairment, as the gut microbiome can play a neuroprotective role.83
+Like AD, stroke can spur gut leakiness and dysbiosis, diminishing beneficial microbes and elevating opportunistic bacteria in the gut79.
+In addition, white matter injury, associated with stroke and AD cognitive decline, can be linked to gut dysbiosis with a reduction of gut-microbial diversity^{68, 81}.
+Furthermore, altering the gut microbiome may be therapeutic against stroke and AD cognitive impairment, as the gut microbiome can play a neuroprotective role84.

-Despite the pathological similarities between stroke and AD, such as cognitive decline and dementia, the mechanisms behind neuronal death in both diseases are distinctly different and comparable.
+Despite the pathological similarities between stroke and AD65, such as cognitive decline and dementia, the mechanisms behind neuronal death in both diseases are distinctly different and comparable.
 Stroke occurs when cerebral blood flow to the brain is interrupted, depriving neuronal cells of oxygen and nutrients.
 Cell death in stroke involves various mechanisms, including apoptosis and necrosis.
-Necrosis occurs within the first few minutes of damage when sudden decrease in blood flow leads to significant decrease in ATP, an essential molecule to maintain functioning $Na^+/K^+$ pumps in neurons.
+Necrosis occurs within the first few minutes of damage when sudden decrease in blood flow leads to significant decrease in ATP, an essential molecule to maintain functioning Na+/K+ pumps in neurons87.
 The pumps fail to regulate ion concentrations with insufficient ATP, allowing sodium ions to accumulate within the neuron.
 Cellular edema develops, and the cell membrane ruptures, resulting in nuclei degradation.
 Additionally, accumulation of calcium ions may lead to mitochondrial dysfunction during ischemic stroke.
-Damaged mitochondria release cytochrome C to activate caspase and initiate cell death.
-The activated caspase may lead to either apoptosis or autophagy depending on the amount of energy in the cell.
-Poststroke cell death promotes inflammatory activity that causes secondary cell death, further damaging the brain.
-Unlike stroke, AD-induced cell death relies on amyloid $\beta$ (A $\beta$ ) plaques.
-A $\beta$ is often observed in senile plaques and is synthesized from amyloid precursor protein (APP) by cleavage of enzymes.
-When APP is metabolized by $\beta$ - and $\gamma$ -secretase in the plasma membrane, A $\beta$ is released outside of the cell or broken down in lysozymes.
-Studies hypothesize that changes 510
+Damaged mitochondria release cytochrome C to activate caspase and initiate cell death88.
+The activated caspase may lead to either apoptosis or autophagy depending on the amount of energy in the cell^{87, 89}.
+Post-stroke cell death promotes inflammatory activity that causes secondary cell death, further damaging the brain.
+Unlike stroke, AD-induced cell death relies on amyloid β (Aβ) plaques85.
+Aβ is often observed in senile plaques and is synthesized from amyloid precursor protein (APP) by cleavage of enzymes90.
+When APP is metabolized by β - and γ -secretase in the plasma membrane, $A\beta$ is released outside of the cell or broken down in lysozymes.
+Studies hypothesize that changes in Aß level promote cascades responsible for cell death.
+Additionally, Aß activates proinflammatory cytokines, such as TNF-α and PIKA, in astrocytes and microglia91.
+These pro-inflammatory mechanisms promote apoptosis and neurodegenerative symptoms.
+Due to the significant difference in the mechanisms of neuronal death, careful consideration is necessary when extending diagnoses and treatments between diseases.
+Despite similar cognitive symptoms and the profound effects of gut microbiota in AD, careful evaluations must be considered before applying similar microbiota therapy from AD to stroke due to the mechanistic differences in the etiologies of these two diseases.
+Accordingly, utmost caution is necessary when assessing the converging cognition-relevant brain region (.e.g, hippocampus) affected in both diseases that likely promotes the overlapping symptomatologic dementia.
+Similarly, careful consideration must be exercised when contemplating microbiome-based treatments that will be possibly require disease-tailoring such therapy to stroke distinct from AD, and vice versa.